autoshares/autoshares-documentation/rest-api/private-api/internal-users/get-users-info/README.md

 ### Overview

-This GET endpoint enables you to retrieve information about a particular user by providing their internal identifier in ETNA Trader in the request path.
+This GET endpoint enables you to retrieve information about a particular user by providing their internal identifier in Autoshares Trader in the request path.

 {% hint style="warning" %}
 In order to retrieve information about a particular user, you must use an [authorization token](../../authentication/) of an administrator.
 Using authorization tokens of regular users will lead to the 401 status code.